 People who email us

-Our email system is outsourced to Microsoft.
+Our email system is outsourced.
 Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.

 People who make a complaint to us